-We will process your short tax return lodged by phone within 14 days, while the standard time for processing mailed short tax returns is up to six weeks.
+Most short tax returns lodged by phone are processed within 12 business days, while the standard time for processing mailed short tax returns is up to six weeks.

 To check the progress of your assessment phone our personal self-help service on 13 28 65, press 1 and 1 again to use the 'Where's my refund' service.
 You will need your TFN to do this.